gumquat/Account_NoteTaking_WebApp/README.md

 # python_website
-A simple interactive website using Python, Flask, authentication, databases, and more.
+A web app that allows account creation and saving personal notes is a convenient tool for users to store and manage their personal thoughts, ideas, and reminders securely on the web.
+It provides a user-friendly interface where users can create an account, log in, and save their notes for future reference.
+In sumamary: a simple interactive website using Python, Flask, authentication, databases, and more.

 ## Capabilities
 * Create an account with a unique username and a protected password.